fintechees/Expert-Advisor-Studio/README.md

 ## News!!

+### Social Media on Chart

+We are proud to announce the release of a highly engaging feature - SNS integration for real-time content publishing.
+With this new feature, you can now display all the content from your social network directly on the chart.
+Please install an EA named "plugin_for_sns" and an indicator named "barrage" to use this feature.

 ### Championship

 We are hosting a Forex trading championship.
 All participants will use demo accounts, and no real funds will be involved(risk-free).
 The competition format is knockout-style.
 Each competition unit consists of 32 participants, meaning one first-place winner will be determined from these 32 participants.
 The first-place winner of each competition unit will receive a $500 cash prize, which is real money.
 The competition will have as many units as there are sponsors, typically one sponsor per unit.
 Registration has begun.
 Please access https://fisdk.com/dashboard to register.